sEkHMeT90/film-catalogue/README.md

 - **Film details page**: This page displays all the info about a selected film.
 Also the user can rate the film.
 - **My list**: At this page the user can see a list of the films that he rated in this session.
 The funtionallity of the list is the same that has the main page.

+- Translation system based on the browser language.

 ## :x: **Functionalities pending** :x:
 - Parse dates depending of the language.
 - Reset the pagination page.